 What if I have already received an unapproved vaccine?

 - If you have already received both doses of an unapproved vaccine and in your country of residence you are denied vaccination with an approved vaccine, this will be documented during the medical examination.
-This will not be grounds for a refusal to enter the United States.
+This will not be grounds for denial of your visa.

 Information about the examination (frequently asked questions):